aaronksaunders/storybookv7-ionic-angular/readme.md

 10934 > = SecureContextOptions & TlsOptions & ServerOptionsImport<Request, Response>;
 ```
-I resolved it by using "skipLibCheck": true in your `tsconfig.json` under "compilerOptions"
+I resolved it by using "skipLibCheck": true in your `tsconfig.app.json` under "compilerOptions"

-### Icons Not Showing
-Cannot figure out why icons wont show in Story, there was an issue in the past with Ionic and Icons, but it was closed